jlrickert/zet/docs/131/README.md

-# WordPress development overview
+# WordPress development key concepts

 WordPress is a platform originally built to be a blogging platform.
 Currently, it has expanded to be a generic website builder with a traditional CMS.

 Here are the key concepts to learn.